bradfrost/atomic-design/chapter-5.md

 - How are design system changes deployed to live applications?
 - How will people find out about changes?

-Your team should have answers and processes in place to address these questions.
+This list isn't comprehensive, but your team should have answers and processes in place to address changes to the design system.

 As mentioned a few times already, frequent communication and collaboration between design system makers and users is key for successfully governing your design system. **Make it as easy as possible to users and makers to communicate**.
-Set up a design system Slack channel, establish regular office hours, make sure your bug ticket software helps facilitate conversation, and keep the doors open for ad hoc conference/video calls.
-If users are stuck with something, they should know exactly where and who to turn to for help.
+Set up a design system Slack channel, establish regular office hours, make sure your bug ticket software helps facilitate conversation, and keep the doors open for ad hoc chats and calls.
+If users are stuck on something, they should know exactly where and who to turn to for help.

 In addition to informal day-to-day conversation between makers and users, **schedule regular "state of the union" meetings to review the design system** with makers, users, and other key stakeholders.
 Discuss what's working, be honest with what needs improved, and review priorities and the roadmap to make sure the   system is serving the needs of the business.
-These regular checkups are especially helpful for keeping stakeholders up to speed
+These regular checkups are especially helpful for keeping stakeholders up to speed since they often aren't involved in the day to day of the design system.

-Make sure the patterns are up to date and are properly serving the products.
-Make sure documentation is clear and comprehensive.
-Build in time into makers' schedules to address bugs, improve

 ### Making changes to patterns
+One thing that's critical to the longterm success of your design system is to make sure the UI patterns are up to date and are properly serving the products.

 #### Changing patterns

 #### Adding patterns

 #### Removing patterns
-- Have a plan for deprecating patterns Deprecate patterns https://github.com/salesforce-ux/sass-deprecate
+- Have a plan for deprecating patterns that are no longer serving the organization.  https://github.com/salesforce-ux/sass-deprecate

 ### Communicating change
 You can create the best style guide in world, use the most appropriate technology, have an amazing team in place, and have excited users, but if you don't communicate updates and changes to the design system the entire effort will suffer.